erithobra/databases/sql-joins-lesson/README.md

 ## Opening (5 mins)

 Relationships in databases specify the connection between tables and enable you to pull data together in meaningful ways.
 A hefty part of designing a relational database is dividing the data elements into related tables.

-Once you're ready to start working with the data, you rely on relationships between the tables - in practice, this is done with JOINS.
+Once you're ready to start working with the data, you rely on relationships between the tables; in practice, this is done with joins.

 ## Introduction: Review Primary/Foreign Key and PostgreSQL Joins (20 mins)